ChrstphrHll/npc_gen/students/Murunay Illfate.md

 ---
+name: Murunay Illfate
+race: Elf
+hair: curly dark red hair that's hanging down to their back
+eyes: Blue
+skin: Brown
+ideal: Affection
+trait1: Restrained
+trait2: Immature
+trait: I've spent so long in the temple that I have little practical experience dealing with people in the outside world.
+flaw: There's no room for caution in a life lived to the fullest.
+bond: Everything I do is for the common people.
 birthday:
   numeric: 6/20
   written: 20th of Pelent
-bond: Everything I do is for the common people.
-eyes: Green
-flaw: There's no room for caution in a life lived to the fullest.
-guild: Burk
-hair: curly dark red hair that's hanging down to their back
-ideal: Affection
-name: Murunay Illfate
-organizations: []
-partyID: 75
-race: Elf
 relationships:
 - name: Hazel Winters
   type: partymate
 - name: Lincon Nylaathria
   type: partymate
-skin: Brown
+organizations: []
+track: Exploration
 spec: Ranger
 stats:
   cha: 10